epiviz/EpivizQuindex/README.rst

     index.query("chr2", 0, 900000, file = f1)

-Storing and loading computed index to disk
+Store and load computed index to disk
 ====

 Store the index to disk and load index to memory with ``to_disk()`` and ``from_disk()``.
 The path is the ``base_path`` parameter when creating the index.